Nippon Sharyo DMU: Union Pearson Express

-Proposed
+Canceled procurements

-TriMet considered ordering a two-car train for its Westside Express Service to supplement its fleet of Colorado Railcar DMUs.
-The Indigo Line, a proposed MBTA commuter rail service, plans to use DMUs as rolling stock.
+TriMet considered ordering a two-car train for its WES Commuter Rail to supplement its fleet of Colorado Railcar DMUs; however, this procurement was canceled when an agreement could not be met with the manufacturer on a price.
+The Indigo Line, a proposed MBTA urban rail transit service that has since been indefinitely postponed, originally planned to use DMUs as rolling stock in 2014; this procurement was canceled in 2016.

 Incidents and accidents

 A July 2016 fire aboard one of UP Express's units revealed a design flaw in the Cummins engine's crankshaft that would severely shorten engine life if not corrected.
 While Cummins advised that correcting the design flaw could be deferred until engines' mid-life overhaul, SMART chose to have the crankshaft replaced before the service start, as it was also facing delays caused by grade-crossing warning issue and PTC certification.
-All SMART units had the crankshaft issue correct before the service started in spring 2017.
+All SMART units had the crankshaft issue corrected before the service started in spring 2017.

 In November 2018, four cars were damaged during shipping in a freight collision while en route to SMART.
 The agency did not accept the cars as delivered, and Nippon Sharyo dispatched a team to California to assess the damage and plan for repairs.